 impregnable in his little Quebec.

-a monument built to honor people whose remains are interred elsewhere or whose remains cannot be recovered
+monument to honor those whose remains are interred elsewhere

 Between the marble

 cenotaphs on either hand of the pulpit, the wall which formed its back was adorned with a large painting representing a gallant ship beating against a terrible storm off a lee coast of black rocks and snowy breakers.

 From thence it is the storm of God's quick wrath is first

 descried, and the bow must bear the earliest brunt.

 'Now Jonah's Captain, shipmates, was one whose discernment detects crime in any, but whose

 a feeling of evil to come